Lactate threshold: Measuring lactate threshold

-Muscles are producing lactate even at rest, with resting blood lactate levels in the 1–2 mmol/L range.
+Muscles continuously produce lactate, even at rest; resting blood lactate levels are usually in the 1–2 mmol/L range.
 Although the lactate threshold is defined as the point when lactic acid starts to accumulate, some testers approximate this by crossing the lactate threshold and using the point at which lactate reaches a concentration of 4 mmol/L of lactate.
-Accurately measuring the lactate blood concentration involves taking blood samples (normally a pinprick to the finger, earlobe or thumb) during a ramp test where the exercise intensity is progressively increased.
+Accurately measuring the lactate blood concentration involves taking blood samples (normally a pinprick to the finger, earlobe or thumb) during a 'ramp' test where the exercise intensity is progressively increased.

 The chemistry behind the blood lactate meter takes place in the single-use strips.
 These strips are coated with a layer of the enzyme lactate oxidase.
 When the blood sample hits this layer in the presence of atmospheric oxygen, the enzyme converts the lactate to pyruvate.
 The byproduct of this reaction is hydrogen peroxide.
 The hydrogen peroxide is then oxidized to hydrogen ions, oxygen, and electrons.
-This is done by applying a small voltage to the strip to initiate the reaction, The electrodes in the test strip then measure the current produced in the reaction. and convert it to voltage.
-The detector/computer analysis is done by the device to magnify the voltage reading and correct for temperature before converting back to a blood lactate reading (mmol or mg/dL) on the screen.
+This is all accomplished by applying a small voltage to the strip to initiate the reaction.
+The electrodes in the test strip then measure the current produced in the reaction, and convert it to a voltage.
+The device magnifies the voltage reading and corrects for ambient temperature before converting back to a blood lactate reading (in units of mmol or mg/dL) to display on the screen.

+In addition to blood lactate sampling, non-invasive portable Near-Infrared Spectroscopy (NIRS) sensors are utilized to measure muscle oxygen saturation (SmO2) dynamics as a reliable proxy for determining physiological thresholds and training zones during exercise.